agover97/MBTA-console/README.md

 ## TODO

 I ran out of time to complete this challange.
-I was able to implement the required functionaly as specified in the problem description but there are many aspects that could be improved upon including testing, documentation, code readability, etc. the following is a list of changes that should be implemented in no particular orfer
+I was able to implement the required functionaly as specified in the problem description but there are many aspects that could be improved upon including testing, documentation, code readability, etc. the following is a list of changes that should be implemented in no particular order

 1. Use API key when querying to MBTA: This is the biggest thing missing form this solution.
 It limits the rate at which one can run commands and prevents running the test suite in its entirety.